 To start an LLC in Missouri, you must file Articles of Organization with the Missouri Corporations Division.
 You can file the document online or by mail.
 The Articles of Organization cost $52 to file online ($105 for paper filings).
 Once filed with the state, this document formally creates your Missouri LLC.
 However, to actually ready the LLC to do business, you must complete several additional steps.
 Whether you want to try filing yourself or prefer to use our expert services, Northwest can help you start your Missouri LLC with confidence.

 Everything You Need to Know About Missouri LLCs:

 Sign up for a free account and use our online tools to start your Missouri LLC today.
 Includes Missouri LLC formation and maintenance walkthrough and company document creation.
 All for free—just pay state fees.

 Skip the state fees!
 Get a Missouri LLC and the best of our services today.
 Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.

 Pay in Full

-Includes Missouri LLC, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Includes Missouri LLC, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.